json-api/json-api/format/index.md

 **MUST** append the specified members to the relationship using set semantics.
 This means that if a given `type` and `id` is already in the relationship, it should not add it again.

-> TODO: what is the appropriate response for POSTing a relationship that already exists?
-> 204

 > Note: This matches the semantics of databases that use foreign keys for has-many relationships.
 Document-based storage should check the has-many